Contact

 ARTICLE EIGHTEENTH.
 It is the responsibility of the Board of Directors:

-- To promote the development of agreements with organizations, societies or international federations, with similar objectives to the College and that as a result of the same, mutual benefits are obtained in favor of the development of the specialty.
-These agreements shall, at the appropriate time, be endorsed by the General Assembly.
+5. To promote the development of agreements with organizations, societies, or international federations that have similar objectives to those of the College, and as a result, mutual benefits are obtained in favor of the development of the specialty.
+These agreements shall be endorsed by the General Assembly at the appropriate time.

 ARTICLE NINETEENTH.
 It is the responsibility of the President: